Hitler family: 1920s

+In 1926, Alois Jr. joined the National Socialist German Workers' Party (NSDAP), under the leadership of his half-brother; however, he left it the following year.

 Adolf met Eva Braun, 23 years his junior, at Heinrich Hoffmann's photography studio in Munich in October 1929.
 He occasionally dated other women as well, including Hoffmann's daughter, Henrietta, and Maria Reiter.

 1930s

 Hitler's half-niece Geli Raubal committed suicide in 1931.
 Rumours immediately began in the media about a possible sexual relationship, and even murder.
 Historian Ian Kershaw contends that stories which circulated at the time alleging "sexual deviant practices ought to be viewed as anti-Hitler propaganda".

 After having little communication with her brother Adolf, Paula was delighted to meet him again in Vienna during the early 1930s.

 When the NSDAP won 107 seats in the Reich parliament in 1930, the Times Union in Albany, New York, published a statement of Alois, Jr.

 Second World War

 As Hitler prepared for war, he became distant from his family.
 Angela and Adolf became estranged after she disapproved of Adolf's relationship with Eva Braun, but eventually re-established communication during the war.
 Angela was his intermediary to the rest of the family, because Adolf did not want communication with them.
 In 1941, she sold her memoirs of her years with Hitler to the Eher Verlag, which brought her 20,000 Reichsmark.
 Meanwhile, Alois Jr. continued to manage his restaurant throughout the duration of the war.
 He was arrested later by the British, but released when it became evident he had no role in his brother's regime.

 Hitler's second cousin, once removed, Aloisa Veit (named as Alois V), was gassed as part of the Nazi programme Aktion T4 which was a campaign to kill people who were deemed to be mentally ill.
 It is not known if Hitler knew of her fate.

 A couple of Adolf's relatives served in Nazi Germany during the war.
-Adolf's nephew Heinz was a member of the Nazi Party.
+Adolf's half-nephew Heinz was a member of the Nazi Party.
 He attended an elite military academy, the National Political Institutes of Education (Napola) in Ballenstedt, Anhalt.
 Aspiring to be an officer, Heinz joined the army as a signals NCO with the 23rd Potsdamer Artillery Regiment in 1941, and he participated with the invasion of the Soviet Union, Operation Barbarossa.
 On 10 January 1942, he was captured by Soviet forces and sent to the Moscow military prison Butyrka, where he died, aged 21, after interrogation and torture.
 He never married nor had children.